wp-plugins/canadian-nutrition-facts-label/readme.txt

 5. Example generated label

+6. Generated label with Vit C left blank showing as "Not a significant source of vitamin C" and with Thiamine added

+7. Example how to add additional vitamins
 == Upgrade Notice ==
+= 2 =
+* Add ability for user generated additional vitamins
+* If a field is left blank add it to text summary line "Not a significant source of"
+* Separated CSS from the main plugin file.
+Also directories are added for css, js and images.

 = 1.0.3 =
 * change label background colour from transparent to white
 * update to readme.txt